 - Project administrative costs related to the general organization operations during time of programming.
 Up to 10% of the budget may be allocated to admin costs.

 - Costs the applicant may incur in preparing the application.
 For example a grant writer.

 - Fund drives

-- Fixed assets (equipment the organization will keep)
+- Fixed assets.
+For example, equipment the organization will keep.

 - Purchase of cannabis or alcoholic beverages

-Please check with the grant manager if you have questions about a specific item in your proposed budget.
+Check with the neighborhood district staff if you have questions about a specific item in your proposed budget.
 If applicable, list any additional funds being sought or used for this project from other sources.
 Donated services and materials may include an estimated dollar amount of in-kind donations and/or general volunteer hours.

 Additional Information, Contacts, and Timeline

 Sponsorships and Small Grants